Skip to main content

 Force-time curve — Available in the CSV export.
 Shows the force profile across the entire contraction, which can reveal compensatory patterns or fatigue characteristics.

 For return-to-sport decisions, a commonly referenced threshold is LSI ≥ 90%, though this should be interpreted alongside other clinical criteria rather than used as a standalone gate.
-VOLTRA I's data provides one data point in a broader decision framework — it doesn't replace clinical judgement.
+VOLTRA I's data provides one objective input into that decision.

 Practical tips